RosettaCommons/documentation/AddResidueLabelMover.md

 Notes:
 * Certain Movers such as symmetrizing via [[SymDofMover|SymDofMover]] will wipe all labels from your pose.
 If you need to use PDBInfoLabel, make sure you label them after you symmetrize.
 * If your pose is symmetric, it will only label the asymmetric unit (asu).
+If you want to label all symmetrical copies, you can use [[SymmetricalResidueSelector|ResidueSelectors]] to symmetrize your selection.

 ```xml
 <AddResidueLabel name="&string" residue_selector="&string" label="&string" />